Rubberazer/JETGPIO/README.md

  JETSON NANO PINOUT:

-    The library uses the 'typical' 40 pin header numbering, taking the dev kit as reference so for instance pin 3 is I2C_2_SDA, pin 1 is 3.3 VDC power and so on.
+    The library uses the typical 40 pin header numbering, taking the dev kit as reference so for instance pin 3 is I2C_2_SDA, pin 1 is 3.3 VDC power and so on.
 You can check the official NVIDIA pinmux configuration for reference or if not available you can use this one below: